Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/README.txt

 This directory contains the compiled release version of the MetricCombVis plugin.

 Files:
-- plugin.dll (or plugin.so for Linux, plugin.dylib for macOS) - The compiled release version of the plugin binary.
+- plugin.dll  - The compiled release version of the plugin binary.

 Usage:
 - To load this plugin into MeshLab, you can use the Plugin Info dialog or copy the plugin file to the MeshLab plugins directory.